orinium-browser/orinium/README.en.md

 For the architecture, see [architecture.md](./docs/architecture.md).

-Other useful documentation for development can be found in the [DOCS](./docs/) directory.
+Other useful documentation for development can be found in the [Docs/](./docs/) directory.
+And, most documents are classified based on their lang.